Thank You for Making NJPC20 a Success!

 A big special thanks to all our speakers, attendees, sponsors and supporters for making the 2020 New Jersey Planning Conference our largest yet welcoming over 800 guests.

 Please take 3 minutes to complete a brief survey to let us know how we did and view photos from the event here.

-With over 50 sessions, 200 speakers & 700 attendees, the annual New Jersey Planning Conference is the largest land use conference in the state.
-Join us on January 25-26th, you won’t be disappointed.
+Featuring 45 sessions, 200 speakers, and 700 guests, the New Jersey Planning Conference is the largest land use conference in the region.

 Co-hosted by the New Jersey Chapter of the American Planning Association and the Bloustein School of Planning and Public Policy, the conference educates and empower planners and other land use professionals, elected and appointed officials, and citizen activists on ways to advance the art and science of good planning — physical, economic and social — to create communities that offer better and more equitable choices for how people live, work and play.

 Registration is open!
 Choose to pay online, by check or purchase order.
 Regular registration ends on Friday, January 3rd but there’s no need to wait.